Newsletter Subscribe

 Mung bean sprouts, Garlic cloves, Fish sauce, Soy sauce, Sesame seed oil, Sesame seeds, Brown sugar.

-First, clean the mung bean sprouts in water.
+First, rinse the mung bean sprouts under running water.
 Finely chop the garlic cloves.
 Gather the fish sauce, soy sauce, sesame seed oil, and sugar.
 Get a small bowl and add the fish sauce and soy sauce.
 Also, add the chopped garlic and brown sugar.
 Stir until the sugar has dissolved.

-Prepare a pot large enough to fit all the mung beans.
-Add about 1.5 liters of water and bring it to a boil.
+Prepare a large pot that fits all the mung beans.
+Add about 1.5 liters of water, then bring to a boil.
 At this point, prepare a tool to scoop up all the mung beans out of the pot.
-The mung bean sprouts should blanch in the boiling water for about one minute and no more than that, as they can become mushy and lose their natural flavour.
+The mung bean sprouts should be blanched in boiling water for about 1 minute, no more, as they can become mushy and lose their natural flavour.

-Cool the Kong Namul to room temperature before storing it.
+Allow the Kong Namul to cool to room temperature before storing it.
 Keep it in airtight containers and remove the desired portion from the container.
 The Kong Namul can be stored in the fridge for up to four days.
 However, it is advisable to consume this side dish within three days.
 Drain the access water if it is visible, and use clean utensils to avoid contamination.